On Kinnaras Love and Light

 Name: On Kinnaras, Love and Light

-Teachers: Dr Meyrav Mor, Dr Frances Ulman, Ms Shani Lev, Ms Sonam Choden Thakuri, Ms Sarmila Rai, Mr Sudharshan Suwal,
+Teachers: Dr Meyrav Mor, Ms Sonam Choden Thakuri, Ms Sarmila Rai, Mr Sudharshan Suwal,

-* This fee does not include room and board.
+* This fee does not include meals or room and board.

 In this retreat we explore relationships, self-transformation, love and compassion through biography work, storytelling, poetry, painting, meditation, contemplation, and being in nature.

-In Buddhism, kinnaras are one of the fairies who protect the Buddha's teachings.
+In Buddhism, Kinnaras are fairies who protect the Buddha's teachings.
 In some schools of Tibetan Buddhism the kinnara symbolises enlightened activity.
 There are four types of enlightened activities, peaceful, enriching, magnetising and subjugating.
 We will contemplate on how such activities can nurture and heal relationships together with awareness and mindfulness, and loving kindness and compassion meditation practices.

-Paubha painting is an ancient Newari Buddhist painting style coming from the natives of the Buddhist Kathmandu community.
+Paubha painting is an ancient Newari Buddhist painting style originating within the Buddhist Kathmandu community.
 It has its origin in Indian arts and has travelled to Nepal many centuries ago together with the spread of Buddhism.